gsarjeant/primers/terminal/README.md

 For a farily thorough and accurate description of the difference between a terminal and a shell, see [this post at the ubuntu forums](https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line?answertab=votes#tab-top)

-For most purposes, it's accurate enough to say that a terminal (or more precisely, terminal emulator), is an application that allows you to enter input from your keyboard and see the results displayed on your display.
+For most purposes, it's accurate enough to say that a terminal (or more precisely, terminal emulator), is an application that allows you to enter input from your keyboard and see the results display.
 A shell is a program that runs inside a terminal that acts as the primary interface between you and the computer when working in a terminal.
 The shell defines your environment and allows you to run a variety of commands.
 Most modern shells also provide scripting languages that allow you to automate common tasks.

 On OS X as of Catalina, the default shell is [zsh](http://zsh.sourceforge.net/).
 We'll discuss zsh in more depth later, but for now it's enough to know that when you open up a terminal in Mac OSX Catalina or later, you are working with zsh.